Resume Tips

 4. Emphasize Transferable Skills

-Consider highlighting transferable abilities that could be beneficial in the envisioned job or in the industry.
-These could be skills such as leadership, communication, problem-solving and collaboration.
-It demonstrates your flexibility and suitability for various job posts.
+Highlight transferable skills that would be beneficial in the envisioned job or in the industry.
+These can include abilities such as management, communication, problem-solving and teamwork.
+This showcases your adaptability and suitability for various job jobs.

 5. Keep It Concise and Well-Structured